bilal-azam/SkillShareHub/README.md

 4. SearchResults: Display of users matching the search query.
 5. SkillExchangeForm: Form for creating and managing skill exchange requests.
 6. Notifications: Display and manage user notifications.
+7. RatingForm: Form for submitting a new rating for a user.
+8. RatingItem: Display individual rating items on a user's profile.
+9. RatingList: A list component to display all ratings for a user, encapsulating multiple RatingItem components.

 ## Matching Algorithm
 The matching algorithm ranks users based on the relevance of their skills to the search query.
 Users with skills that closely match the query and have a higher proficiency level are ranked higher.